adamnew123456/SmallWM/README.markdown

  - `maximize` maximizes that window.
  - `layer:x` sets the layer of the window to `x` where `x` is a number in the range 1 to 9; 9 is the highest layer, 1 is the lowest.
  - `snap:left`, `snap:right`, `snap:top`, `snap:bottom` snap the window to the relevant side of the screen.
+ - `xpos:X` and `ypos:Y` set the relative position of the window on the screen. `X` and `Y` are decimals in the range 0 to 100, inclusive.
+For example, setting `xpos:50` puts the window's left edge in the middle of the screen (because `xpos:50` is equivalent to saying that the X position should be 50 percent of the screen's width).

 Keyboard Bindings
 =================